-Students are expected to behave in a professional manner.
-Depending on the setting professionalism may look slightly different but generally consists of similar components.
-For undergraduate Kinesiology students in a classroom setting professionalism generally consists of the following components:
+Kinesiology students are expected to behave in a professional manner.
+Depending upon the setting professionalism may appear different, but typically consists of similar components.
+For undergraduate Kinesiology students in a classroom setting professionalism generally comprises the following components:

 Attendance - Show up on time to class and pay attention.
 If you cannot attend a class for a legitimate reason please notify the instructor ahead of time.
-If you have to unexpectedly miss a class due to something out of your control contact the instructor within 24 hours to notify them what happened and see if there is anything you need to do to make up your absence.
+If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them what happened and to see if there is anything you need to do to make up your absence.

-Communication - When communicating with the instructor and classmates, either face-to-face or via email, students should address the other person appropriately, use appropriate language and maintain a pleasant demeanor.
+Communication - When communicating with the instructor and classmates, either face-to-face or via the assigned George Mason University email address, students should address the other person appropriately, use appropriate language and maintain a pleasant demeanor.